giantswarm/swarm-inception/README.md

 You are now ready to connect this repository to your Docker Hub account.

-#### Create Automated Build on Docker Hub
+#### Create an Automated Build on Docker Hub
-Start by creating an account on [Docker Hub](https://hub.docker.com/) if you don't have one, and then login.
+Create an account on [Docker Hub](https://hub.docker.com/) if you don't have one, and then login.

 Click on the `Create` pulldown on the top left of Docker Hub and then click on `Create Automated Build`.
 If you haven't linked a Github account yet, you will need to do so before continuing with this step.
 Ensure you give Docker Hub *read and write* access to your Github account.